jd-code/let-c/README.md

 # Example #

-Typing "**let-c**" invokes a crafted intsance of the "nano" text-editor.
+Typing "**let-c**" invokes a crafted instance of the "nano" text-editor.

 The following source is typed in :